Rare-earth element

 Refined rare-earth oxides are heavy, gritty powders usually brown or black, but can be lighter colors as shown here.

 The rare-earth elements (REE), also called rare-earth metals, or rare earths, are a set of 17 nearly indistinguishable lustrous silvery-white soft heavy metals.
-The 15 lanthanides (or lanthanoids), (Note: The 1985 International Union of Pure and Applied Chemistry "Red Book" (p.
-45) recommends that lanthanoid is used rather than lanthanide.
-The ending "-ide" normally indicates a negative ion.
-However, owing to wide current usage, "lanthanide" is still allowed and is roughly analogous to rare-earth element.) along with scandium and yttrium, are usually included as rare earths.
-Compounds containing rare-earths have diverse applications in electrical and electronic components, lasers, glass, magnetic materials, and industrial processes.
+The 15 lanthanides (or lanthanoids), along with scandium, and yttrium, are usually included as rare earths.
+Compounds containing rare-earth elements have diverse applications in electrical and electronic components, lasers, glass, magnetic materials, and industrial processes.
 Rare-earths are to be distinguished from critical minerals, which are materials of strategic or economic importance that are defined differently by different countries, (Note: However many countries, including the United States, designate REEs as critical minerals.) and rare-earth minerals, which are minerals that contain one or more rare-earth elements as major metal constituents.

 The term "rare-earth" is a misnomer, because they are not actually scarce, but because they are found only in compounds, not as pure metals, and are difficult to isolate and purify.
-They are relatively plentiful in the entire Earth's crust (cerium being the 25th-most-abundant element at 68 parts per million, more abundant than copper), but in practice they are spread thinly as trace impurities, so to obtain rare earths at usable purity requires processing enormous amounts of raw ore at great expense.
+REEs are relatively plentiful in the entire Earth's crust (cerium being the 25th-most-abundant element at 68 parts per million, more abundant than copper), but in practice they are spread thinly as trace impurities, so to obtain rare earths at usable purity requires processing enormous amounts of raw ore which is costly and energy intensive.

 Scandium and yttrium are considered rare-earth elements because they tend to occur in the same ore deposits as the lanthanides and exhibit similar chemical properties, but have different electrical and magnetic properties.
-All isotopes of promethium are radioactive, and it does not occur naturally in the earth's crust, except for a trace amount generated by spontaneous fission of uranium-238.
-They are often found in minerals with thorium, and less commonly uranium.
+Promethium does not occur naturally in the Earth's crust, except for a trace amount generated by spontaneous fission of uranium-238.
+All isotopes of promethium are radioactive.